 Well, of course, some might blame the weather, inflation, taxes, and so forth.
 But, as we’ve established from multiple projects- most of these excuses are conveniently used as cover-ups.

 So, to help you protect your hard-earned money, here are the common forms of fraud to look out for in your construction project:

 Inflating Payment Applications

-Your supplier, contractor, or subcontractor might end up billing you rates that are higher than the standard market costs.
+Your supplier, contractor, or subcontractor might end up billing you building material rates that are higher than the standard market costs.

 Now, chances are, you probably expect this already.
 Fair enough.
-But, flagging up all possible attemps might be difficult since the trick is not always that direct.
+But, flagging up all possible attempts might be difficult since the trick is not always that direct.

 Some contractors, for instance, invoice clients for the work done, then separately for the purchase or rental of equipment they’ve used- even when their contracts stipulate otherwise.